-Berkeley, California USA — Brian became actively involved in the practice of Christian Science while attending the University of California, Berkeley.
-While earning a Bachelor of Architecture from UC Berkeley, he learned he could turn to God with every need.
-His love of Christian Science led to a new career path: to help others understand and trust God with life’s challenges.
-He received a Master of Theology in biblical studies from Boston University in preparation for service as a Protestant Chaplain in the US Air Force.
-Christian Science was a firm foundation for his healing ministry to those of all faiths in the Air Force.
-He was also able to bring a spiritual perspective to addressing marital challenges, substance abuse, child abuse and domestic violence.
+I became actively involved in the practice of Christian Science while attending the University of California, Berkeley.
+Earning a Bachelor of Architecture from UC Berkeley, I learned I could turn to God with every need.
+My love of Christian Science led me to a new career path--helping others to understand and trust God with life’s challenges.

-For many years Brian served as the Christian Science Committee on Publication for Northern California—representing the Christian Science Church with the media, the state legislature, and public agencies.
-During that time he worked to help clergy and other professionals understand and utilize spiritual resources in treating child abuse and domestic violence.
+For many years I served as the Christian Science Committee on Publication for Northern California, representing the Christian Science Church with the media and state legislature.